Low Sperm Count Treatment for Getting PregnantFertility Treatment

-- Letrozole: it increases sperm production in the body by increasing testosterone.
+- Letrozole: it increases sperm count in the body by increasing testosterone.

 - Synthetic testosterone: it is used to regulate the body's testosterone level.

-- Bromocriptine: it controls testosterone levels by controlling the secretion of the prolactin in the body.
+- Bromocriptine controls testosterone levels by controlling the secretion of prolactin in the body.

 - Antibiotics and antifungal drugs: these drugs are used to treat a variety of genital infections.